 Victims of identity theft report that it can take a minimum of three to five years to fix an identity theft problem.
 You may be able to get a new credit card in two weeks once you have all the information to the bank or credit issuing authority, but who will issue you a new set of fingerprints to replace the stolen ones?

 In the end, we will probably see the same problems arise even with widespread use of biometric identification technology, and some think the problem may get even worse.
 It is because the way biometrics work isn't any different from credit cards.

 Are Biometrics the Answer?

-Because we can put touch our credit cards, it's easy to think of credit as a tangible item.
+Because we can touch our credit cards, it's easy to think of credit as a tangible item.
 The plastic is what makes it real, but that's not the whole story behind credit.
 Today, credit is nothing more than a long string of numbers stored in a computer somewhere.
 When you swipe your card at the local merchant, the information stored on your card is converted into another number and sent to your bank.
 If the numbers match up, you get to walk home with a new purchase.

 Despite what some experts say, a database is a database.
 A hacker can still steal data from a computer or network; it doesn't matter if that data is a credit card number or a digital voice print.

 As far as security is concerned, many experts agree that maintaining "token" forms of identification are probably superior.
 Token identification is a card, password, personal identification number (PIN), etc. It is something that can be canceled or changed if it is lost, misplaced or stolen.
 On the other hand, biometric identification can't be lost, misplaced, or loaned to a friend, but it also can't be replaced if it's compromised either.
-This reality, combined with certain privacy issues (tracking, profiling, consumer-related privacy issues, etc.), are making experts give serious consideration to whether or not biometrics are a viable option on a large scale.
+This reality, combined with certain privacy issues (tracking, profiling, consumer-related privacy issues, etc.), is making experts give serious consideration to whether biometrics are a viable option on a large scale.